 More on Ponce City Market:

 In 2012, Dancing Goats Coffee Bar was the first tenant to open.
 By 2015, the shops, Central Food Hall and access to the Beltline opened, marking the widespread love affair with this attraction.
+Now, the major re-development project is expected to announce further expansion to the main food hall.

 For details on Ponce City Market parking, location and hours, click here.